-Stretch Goal #1: The Creature Deck
+Stretch Goal update: The Adventure Deck

 We'll be giving each creature in Quest flavorful introductions, so you can get an idea of their mood and introduce them well to the players.
 As one example, here's how we'd describe the terrifying Overland Centipede!